GrowBoxer/Worgbox-Proto/README.md

 - data.json — example of data recieved from controller;
 - data.csv — example of data sended to thingspeak;

+###TO DO Files
+- check DWG for actual changes
+- - need back door fan shift
+- - need solid plywood base for light compartment door

 ###TO DO Construction
 - using bigger holles for wires (up to 5 mm diameter)
 - separate high voltage and low voltage compartments;

 ###TO DO Hardware
-- kill the freezes and stop working of controller (need shield);
+- kill the freezes and stop working of controller (need shield? no other cause);
 - make PCB for working with Arduino Mini Pro;
 - setup temeprature sensor to the LED radiators;
 - read white wire data from the fans (for RPM analyze);